Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 What if the lawsuit has already been filed?

-The Cook County mediation program and federal dual tracking protections are still available post-filing.
-A complete application submitted after the complaint is filed still triggers protections.
+The Circuit Court of Cook County mandatory residential mortgage foreclosure mediation program and 12 C.F.R. § 1024.41(g) dual-tracking protection are still available post-filing.
+A complete application formally designated under § 1024.41(b)(2)(i)(B) submitted after the complaint is filed still triggers protections.
 Engaging immediately after filing produces better outcomes than waiting.

 How fast can a modification be completed from 90 days delinquent in Illinois?

-A correctly assembled complete application submitted immediately can produce a modification decision within 30 to 90 days — well within the Illinois judicial timeline — plus a 3-month trial period before the modification becomes permanent.
+A correctly assembled complete application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) and submitted immediately can produce a modification decision within the § 1024.41(c) 30-day evaluation timeline (sometimes extended to 90 days) — well within the Illinois judicial timeline — plus a 3-month trial period before the modification becomes permanent.

-If the breach letter period passes without a complete modification application on file or a reinstatement payment, the servicer files the foreclosure complaint.
-The complaint is served.
-The 30-day response deadline begins.
-The Cook County mediation process is triggered in qualifying Cook County cases.
+If the breach letter period and the § 1024.41(f) 120-day window pass without a complete modification application on file or a reinstatement payment, the servicer files the foreclosure complaint and records a notice of foreclosure under 735 ILCS 5/15-1503.
+The complaint is served — and 735 ILCS 5/15-1504 governs its content, with § 1504(c) deeming specified allegations admitted if not denied; 735 ILCS 5/15-1504.5 requires a Homeowner Notice attached to the summons.
+Under Article II of the Illinois Code of Civil Procedure, the borrower has 30 days from personal service to respond — missing that deadline triggers a 735 ILCS 5/2-1301 default judgment.
+The 735 ILCS 5/15-1602 reinstatement window (90 days from service) starts running.
+The Circuit Court of Cook County mandatory residential mortgage foreclosure mediation program is triggered in qualifying Cook County cases.
 The same modification that could have been completed pre-filing now must be pursued within the judicial process — with accumulated arrears, legal fees added to the balance, and the pressure of active litigation.

 The outcome of the process may ultimately be the same — a successful modification — but the path is harder, more expensive, and more stressful than if the application had been submitted during the breach letter window.
-The cost of inaction during the breach letter period is real and measurable.
+The cost of inaction during the pre-filing period is real and measurable.

 The breach letter window closes fast — act before the lawsuit is filed